Sign In / Sign Out

 For more information on the program's courses, admission requirements and transfer agreements, see the degree's academic program web page.

-Students in the geographic information science BS program begin their study by gaining strong foundational understanding of geographic information systems, statistical analysis, and computer programming.
-Students expand on this foundation through upper-division major coursework that enables the pursuit of deeper and more focused understanding of the application of geographic information science technologies to complex environmental and societal issues.
+Students in the BS program in geographic information science begin their study by gaining a strong foundational understanding of geographic information systems, statistical analysis and computer programming.
+Students expand on this foundation through upper-division coursework in the major that enables the pursuit of deeper and more focused understanding of the application of geographic information science technologies to complex environmental and societal issues.

 Geographic Information Science (BS)